How To Edit a Tik Tok Video After Posting

 Instead of having to recreate your TikTok, however, choose ‘Upload’ to the right of the record button, then select your video from the list of options.

 This allows you to directly upload your original TikTok, while also giving this “new” video a new caption.
-The video remains the same, with the small change that your downloaded copy briefly includes your TikTok username in the upper-left corner.
+The video remains the same, with the small change that your downloaded copy briefly includes your TikTok username.

 Otherwise, everything from your music to your effects to your edits remains intact, allowing you to change the caption on your video while retaining everything else.